-The Lung Transplant Program partners with the Center for Advanced Heart Failure at the Memorial Hermann Heart and Vascular Institute-Texas Medical Center, a recognized national leader in the treatment of advanced cardiothoracic disease.
-Affiliated physicians, with a long history of clinical excellence, are supported by an exceptional multidisciplinary team of dedicated healthcare professionals.
-All services are provided in a state-of-the-art facility shared with McGovern Medical School at UTHealth.
+The Memorial Hermann Lung Transplant program partners with the Center for Advanced Heart Failure at the Memorial Hermann Heart and Vascular Institute at Memorial Hermann-Texas Medical Center (TMC), a recognized national leader in the treatment of advanced cardiothoracic disease.
+Affiliated physicians, with a long history of clinical excellence, are supported by a multidisciplinary team of dedicated healthcare professionals.

 Lung Transplant Team